 Cadillac is renewing its lineup from top to bottom, including its luxury sedans, With this came the introduction of the all-new 2020 CT5, a midsize sedan slated as a replacement for both the ATS and CTS.
-With this luxury sedan still fresh, we expect the 2021 Cadillac CT5 to be a carryover model.
+With this luxury sedan still fresh, the 2021 Cadillac CT5 will be a carryover model.

 The CT5 has not yet met the broad side of a wall in IIHS and NHTSA testing, but we know it comes standard with advanced safety tech, including automatic emergency braking, forward-collision alert, front pedestrian braking, and OnStar.
 It also has even more safety tech on the options list, including automatic parking assist, enhanced automatic emergency braking, a following-distance indicator, a 360-degree camera, lane-keep assist, rear pedestrian braking, and more.
 The 2021 CT5 is confirmed to be one of the first models to be receiving an enhanced version of Cadillac's Super Cruise driver assistance system as an option.
 The system includes a new automated lane change function as well as an improved user interface.